 A 65-year-old female patient with a medical history of diabetes, hypertension, and a previous myocardial infarction, presented to a local hospital with symptoms of pneumonia.
-During her work up, she was incidentally found a mass within the left atrium by echocardiography.
+During her workup, she was incidentally found a mass within the LA by ECHO.
 For this reason, she was referred to our center.
-2D TTE confirmed the presence of the left atrial mass, however it was not possible to clearly to identify the attachment.
-A subsequent 2D 3D TEE was able to demonstrate the sessile attachment to the interatrial septum (IAS).
-Surgical resection done confirmed the echo findings.
-Pathology found the mass be a solid myxoma.
+2D TT ECHO confirmed the presence of the left atrial mass; however, it was not possible to clearly identify the attachment.
+A subsequent 2D and 3D TE ECHO was able to demonstrate the sessile attachment to the IAS.
+A surgical resection was done to confirm the echo findings.
+Pathology found the mass to be a solid myxoma.

 A 46-year-old female, presented to the emergency department with a history of exertional dyspnea, accompanied by palpitations and chest tightness.
-2D TTE revealed a 60x33 mm mass with two distinct hypoechoic regions, suggestive of necrotic and hemorrhagic areas, highly mobile and protruding through the mitral valve into the left ventricle, causing significant obstruction to the flow (Figure 2).
-2D, 3D TEE showed the huge atrial mass be pedunculated and attached to the interatrial septum with central large hypoechogenic area with cystic appearance likely central hemorrhage.
-The patient underwent surgical removal of 4.5 cm mass which was diagnosed at pathology to be a solid myxoma (Figure 2).
+2D TT ECHO revealed a 60×33 mm mass with two distinct hypoechoic regions, suggestive of necrotic and hemorrhagic areas, highly mobile and protruding through the mitral valve into the left ventricle, causing significant obstruction to the flow (Figure 2).
+2D, 3D TE ECHO showed the huge atrial mass be pedunculated and attached to the IAS with the central large hypoechogenic